 Four years later, the Dawn spacecraft lifted off from the Cape Canaveral Air Force Base atop a Delta II rocket and soared into the sky.
 From wingtip to wingtip, the probe was nearly 65 feet, roughly the distance from pitcher’s mound to home plate — marking the greatest wingspan of any interplanetary spacecraft NASA had ever launched.
 It was headed for the asteroid belt, home to billions of rocky and metallic fragments.

-That was 2007: the iPhone had just come out.
 For seven years and 3.1 billion miles it traveled, pausing on the way for a yearlong residency at the giant asteroid Vesta, where it captured breathtaking images of Grand Canyon-sized canyons and a mountain more than twice the height of Mount Everest.
 Finally, in January, it was close enough to point its camera at Ceres.

 Dawn snapped its first deep space shot of Ceres on Jan.
 13, 2015 and then turned its main antenna to Earth to beam back the data.
 That data was processed overnight, and Rayman spent the next morning refreshing his email, waiting for the images to appear.

 The Jet Propulsion Laboratory in Pasadena, Calif., where Rayman leads the Dawn mission team, sits at the foothills of the San Gabriel Mountains.
 Office windows there overlook the mountains, when they’re not obscured by fog.
 The sprawling facility is larger in square footage than Disneyland and designed like a college campus, with boxy buildings and courtyard coffee carts.
 Deer from the nearby hills wander in to share the grounds with humans, munching on spiky plants and the occasional stray potato chip. (“We like to joke that they’re robots,” said Preston Dyches, a communications specialist.
 “Robotic deer rovers.”)